Energy Vortex Locations USA

-Deborah King, an energy healer and shaman, further believes that some of the bigger vortices on earth are actually chakra centers for the earth, and that going to certain known earth chakra vortices will help with your work in healing that particular chakra on your own body.
+Deborah King, another energy healer and shaman, further believes that some of the bigger vortices on earth are actually chakra centers for the earth, and that going to certain known earth chakra vortices will help with your work in healing that particular chakra on your own body.

 When you are selecting which vortex to visit next, remember that there are both marked and unmarked vortices in every state.
-You can find marked vortex locations here and submit unmarked vortices here.

 Be careful which vortex you select to visit, as not every energy center is good match to every person's constitution.
 Because vortices are spinning whirlwinds of energy, this can mean that the energy, the people and the circumstances at some vortices can be a little crazy, too.
 Protect yourself and do your research before you visit.